16 Life Skills Your Kids Will Need Before They Leave Home

 Learn to Swim/Water Safety

-Most parents know that learning how to swim is an essential life skill for kids to keeping them safe – especially if they spend any time around water or pools.
+Most parents know that learning how to swim is an essential life skill for kids to keep them safe.

 But beyond this practical reason, swimming is also a beneficial low-impact sport that can be done throughout one’s lifetime.